SkooveLearn PianoDownload on the App Store

 We use notes in music for two main purposes:

 • Notes give us information about the pitches we will be playing.
-Notes that are higher up on the staff sound higher in pitch and notes that are lower on the staff are lower in pitch.
-Any type of notes can be in any position on the staff.
+Piano notes higher up on the staff are higher in pitch and notes that are lower on the staff sound lower.

 • Notes give us information about the duration of the pitches we will play in a given piece of music.
 Musicians use a combination of open and closed circles with and without lines attached to them to communicate these different durations.